My Favorite Things

 Magnetic Sewing Guide

 If you have done a sewing lesson with me, you have probably used this handy tool.
 This magnetic guide is awesome and helps create straight stitching.
 I keep it stuck to my bobbin winder on the top of my machine (it is also a magnet and keeps it in a handy spot).
 This set also comes with a seam guide to help you measure the perfect width of your seam.
+I buy them in bulk and offer a much better price than Amazon.
+Contact me if you would prefer to purchase one through me.

-Sewing Clips:
+Sewing Clips

 I avoid pins if I can.
 They are can a pain (pun intended) and I often find them with my feet or fingers.
 I find for the majority of my projects, clips work so much better.
 There are still times I need pins (when attaching two pieces not on an edge).
 These are the clips I use and love (and they come in an adorable metal container).